godotengine/godot-docs/tutorials/vector_math.rst

 This will stretch (resize) the normal vector and make it touch the plane.
 This math might seem confusing, but it's actually much simpler than it seems.
-If we want to tell, again, the distance from the point to the plane, we do the same but adjusing for distance:
+If we want to tell, again, the distance from the point to the plane, we do the same but adjusting for distance:

 ::